EpicEricEE/typst-plugins/dropcap/src/dropcap.typ

 // Element function for space.
 #let space = [ ].func()

+// Elements that can be split and have a 'body' field.
+#let splittable = (strong, emph, underline, stroke, overline, highlight)

 // Sets the font size so the resulting text height matches the given height.
 //
 // If not specified otherwise in "text-args", the top and bottom edge of the